-The High Quality button enables oversampling of the internal filter algorithms.
-Non-linearities in digital audio can cause aliasing effects.
-Enabling High Quality mode can reduce these aliasing artifacts if needed, at the cost of using more CPU power.
+The High Quality button controls the oversampling of the internal distortion algorithms.
+Distortion processing introduces digital aliasing effects, especially when applying a lot of drive.
+Enabling High Quality mode will drastically reduce aliasing artifacts by oversampling the internal saturation section, at the cost of using more CPU power.